sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     databases reflect that change?)
   - Is it OK to have duplication among the multiple databases?
     (In 'pal-tracker-distributed", we don't have any duplicate data.)
+  - Is distributed transaction possible in micro-service architecture?

 - Application code should be insulated from data access logic?
   How do we achieve that in the "pal-tracker-distributed"?